digitalyacht/NavLink-Blue/DEVELOPERS_NOTES.md

 ## Overview
 **NAVLink Blue** is a Bluetooth Low Energy (BLE) device that connects the NMEA 2000 (CAN BUS) network to Bluetooth clients in a full-duplex mode.
 It allows seamless data transfer, configuration, and diagnostics between marine electronics and compatible applications.

+In order to receive and transmit NMEA 2000 data, you will need to understand the binary data format of the PGNs.
+This information is available from the NMEA organisation in Appendix A+B of the NMEA 2000 specification that can be purchased online at [https://nmea.org](https://nmea.org)

 ## Features
 - **BLE Characteristics**:
   - `ABF2`: Streams NMEA 2000 data and receives data from clients.